tmobil/WordBreak/README.md

 Output: true

-The word can be separted as "i like mobile"
+The input can be separted as "i like mobile"

 Input: abcdefg

 Output: false

-The word cannot be separated by any valid words.
+The input cannot be separated by any valid words.

 Feel free to be creative, considering options such as words of differing character lengths, memory and performance considerations for the project.